Malik-Shah I: Campaigns and Battles

-Malik-Shah I seated on his throne.
-Miniature from the Jami' al-tawarikh of Rashid al-Din Hamadani.
+Campaign in the Northwest (1064)

-Campaign of Northwest (1064)
+Dinar of Malik Shah I, AH 465-485.

 Malik-Shah joined his father Alp Arslan's expedition to the northwest in 1064.
 He took part in the capture of castles in Georgia and Armenia together with his father Alp Arslan.
 He advanced along the Aras River with the army under the command of Malik-Shah.
 He captured many castles and cities in the region, especially Meryemnişin, Byurakan, Hagios Georgios and Surmari.
 During this campaign, Malik-Shah also participated in the Siege of Ani (1064).

-Other Campaigns and Battles He Participated in During His Shahzadeh (Prince) Period
+Other Campaigns and Battles He Participated in During His Şehzade Period

-In addition to the Campaign of Northwest, Sultan Malik-Shah also participated in his father Sultan Alp Arslan's campaigns in the Campaign of Northern Syria and Anatolia, and the Campaign of Turkestan (1072), and fought in these campaigns during.
+In addition to the Campaign in the Northwest, Sultan Malik-Shah also participated in his father Sultan Alp Arslan's campaigns in the Campaign in Northern Syria and Anatolia, and the Campaign in Turkestan (1072), and fought in these campaigns during.

 Battle of Kerj Abu Dulaf (1073)

 However, right after Malik-Shah's accession, his uncle Qavurt claimed the throne for himself and sent Malik-Shah a message which said: "I am the eldest brother, and you are a youthful son; I have the greater right to my brother Alp-Arslan's inheritance."
 Malik-Shah then replied by sending the following message: "A brother does not inherit when there is a son."
 This message enraged Qavurt, who thereafter occupied Isfahan.
 In 1073, the Battle of Kerj Abu Dulaf took place near Hamadan, lasting three days.
 Qavurt was accompanied by his seven sons, and his army consisted of Turkmens, while the army of Malik-Shah consisted of ghulams ("military slaves") and contingents of Kurdish and Arab troops.

 During the battle, the Turks of Malik-Shah's army mutinied against him, but he nevertheless managed to defeat and capture Qavurt.
 Qavurt then begged for mercy and in return promised to retire to Oman.
 However, Nizam al-Mulk declined the offer, claiming that sparing him was an indication of weakness.
 After some time, Qavurt was strangled to death with a bowstring, while two of his sons were blinded.
 After having dealt with that problem, Malik-Shah appointed Qutlugh-Tegin as the governor of Fars and Sav-Tegin as the governor of Kerman.